RocketChat/alexa-rocketchat/README.md

 ![Add custom OAuth](https://i.ibb.co/4jykrFx/diagram3.jpg)

 14. Give a unique name in lower case for the custom oauth.
-For example enter **"alexaskill"**.
-This name is important as we will be using this in the lambda environment variables for **OAUTH_SERVICE_NAME**.
-Click on Send.
+For example enter **"alexaskill"**.Click on Send.
+Set this name in the lambda environment variables for **OAUTH_SERVICE_NAME**.

 15. You will now be provided a few fields some of which will be prefilled.
 We only need to change a few.
 First change the *Enable* to **true**.
-In the *URL* enter **https://yourservername.rocket.chat** .
+In the *URL* enter **https://yourservername.rocket.chat/api/v1** .
 Finally at the bottom switch *Merge users* to true.
 We don't need to make any other changes here.

 16. Click on **Save Changes** on top.
 WE ARE DONE!
-But don't forget to update the lambda environment variables with the service name you generated!

 ### Testing